leehildebrand/LWCOSS_Demo_App/README.md

 ## How to start?

+Get the object and data they talk about in the trail (see description for link) set up.

+If you don't have:

+1. The creds right in the .env file for your SF instance
+2. The object and data it expects...
+   ...
+It won't work.

 If you don't have NPM in there yet...
 `npm install`
 Then to get a local server running...